 How is Language Connected to Culture?

 The concepts of language and culture seem different from each other.
 Language focuses on spoken and written expressions while culture focuses on the identity of a certain group of people.
 But these concepts are homologous to each other.
-Both of them share the realities, behaviours, and human values of a specific group of people.
+Both of them share the realities, behaviors, and human values of a specific group of people.

 As these two concepts evolve, they influence each other in a way that they become inseparable.
 Culture is the result of people interacting with each other while language is the cultural manifestation of a certain group of people.
 If you take out one concept, the other may not survive.